Canute Lavard: Biography

 Both Niels and his son, Magnus the Strong, seem to have been alarmed at Canute's being recognized by the Emperor.
 On 7 January 1131, Canute was trapped in the Haraldsted Forest (Haraldsted Skov) near Ringsted in Zealand and murdered by Magnus.
 Ringsted Abbey, one of the earliest Benedictine houses in Denmark, became the initial resting place of Canute Lavard, which in 1157 were moved to a new chapel at St. Bendt's Church in Ringsted.
-During medieval times a chapel (Knut Lavards Kapel) was erected on the site where he died but it disappeared after the Reformation.
+During medieval times a chapel (Knud Lavards Kapel) was erected on the site where he died but it disappeared after the Reformation.
 The ruins were rediscovered in 1883.
 In 1902 a memorial in the form of a 4-metre crucifix was erected near the site of the death of Canute Lavard.

 After the death of Canute Lavard, the Obotrite lands were partitioned between Pribislav and Niklot (1090–1160), both chiefs of the Obotrites.
 Some sources consider the death of Canute to be a murder committed by Magnus, while others attribute it to Niels himself.
 In any case. the death provoked a civil war that continued intermittently until 1157, ending only with the triumph of Canute's posthumous son Valdemar I. The fate of Canute and his son's victory formed the background for his canonisation in 1170, at the request of King Valdemar.
 His feast day (Knutsdagen) was originally celebrated on the day of his death, 7 January, but when the end of Christmas was moved to a week later in Sweden, Finland, and (parts of) Norway in the late 17th century, the feast day moved with it, and is now celebrated on 13 January.